Nodal homolog

 Nodal homolog is a secretory protein that in humans is encoded by the NODAL gene which is located on chromosome 10q22.1.
 It belongs to the transforming growth factor beta superfamily (TGF-β superfamily).
 Like many other members of this superfamily it is involved in cell differentiation in early embryogenesis, playing a key role in signal transfer from the primitive node, in the anterior primitive streak, to lateral plate mesoderm (LPM).

 Nodal signaling is important very early in development for mesoderm and endoderm formation and subsequent organization of left-right axial structures.
 In addition, Nodal seems to have important functions in neural patterning, stem cell maintenance and many other developmental processes, including left/right handedness.

+Nodal induction of gastrulation

+The primitive node serves as the primary organizer while producing Nodal, which works as the signaling molecule for early embryonic development and gastrulation.
+Following the formation of the primitive node, secretion of Nodal induces local cell migration.
+Secondary signals such as DKK1 enable migration through upregulating or downregulating cell adhesion molecules, thereby allowing movement and association with like cells.

+First, cranially or anteriorly, anterior visceral endoderm (AVE) develops as the first wave of Nodal induces migration of visceral endoderm relative to the primitive node.
+AVE begins secreting inhibitory factors such as Lefty quickly following Nodal expression and works to inhibit Nodal and establish anterior-posterior axis patterning.

+As the primitive node extends cranially, epiblast cells exposed to high concentrations of nodal begin initial movement into the primitive streak and become endoderm, while epiblast cells exposed to intermediate concentrations of nodal become mesoderm, and cells that are not stimulated by nodal become ectoderm.
+This process results in transition from the single layer epiblast into three germ layers of progenitor cells for all other adult body systems.
+Simultaneous action of cilia on the primitive node surface pushes increased concentrations to the left side of the embryo, establishing the left-right concentration gradient preceding asymmetrical organogenesis in later development due to downstream signaling cascades.
+Absence of Nodal leads to failed gastrulation and nonviability.

 Signaling

 Nodal can bind type I and type II serine/threonine kinase receptors, with Cripto-1 acting as its co-receptor.
 Signaling through SMAD 2/3 and subsequent translocation of SMAD 4 to the nucleus promotes the expression of genes involved in proliferation and differentiation.
 Nodal also further activates its own expression via a positive feedback loop.
 It is tightly regulated by inhibitors Lefty A, Lefty B, Cerberus, and Tomoregulin-1, which can interfere with Nodal receptor binding.